Article

 Limited Access

-One prominent entrance on the ground floor is required per building on a site.2
+A minimum of one prominent entrance on the ground floor is required per building on a site.2

 Pedestrian-oriented ground-floor designs are encouraged, including arcades, galleries, colonnades, outdoor dining areas, and outdoor plazas.
 When integrated into the overall building design, such features are considered to meet any required build-to percentage.